Public library advocacy: National

-Successes
+Achievements

 South Carolina Public Libraries

 In June 2010, South Carolina library advocates and their allies got Governor Mark Sanford's vetoes 31 and 92 of state aid to libraries overturned in less than one week.

-Governor Sanford's vetoed $4,653,933 in state aid to public libraries and $1,172,758 in stimulus funds to public libraries.
+Governor Sanford vetoed $4,653,933 in state aid to public libraries and $1,172,758 in stimulus funds to public libraries.
 "In his veto message, Sanford said he had decided 'that fully funding local libraries does not rise to the level of many of our other core services such as law enforcement and health care'.
 Sanford said that libraries are also supported by lottery funds, and suggested that counties raise other money for the libraries".

 Librarians and advocates got on the phone and the computer, contacting their legislators using the state's version of CapWiz.
 South Carolina State Library Director David Goble states that "in less than 2 hours of receiving news of the Governor’s veto, public library leadership was taking action.
 In less than 24 hours, a significant and effective effort by public library directors, patrons, trustees, friends groups, citizens, etc. was well underway.
 The issue was being discussed in the media (print and TV) within 5 days (including a weekend).
 The $5,826,691 will come and it will go.
 The spirit of collaboration and the sense of accomplishment are ours forever.
 The effectiveness of our efforts is clearly demonstrated in the numbers of votes received in support of overriding the vetoes".
 When the representatives got up to speak, the first words were, "the libraries are needed because people need their Internet connection in order to get back to work," Goble also reported.

 "On June 16th, the South Carolina House of Representatives voted to override the Governor’s veto 31 – State Aid to Public Libraries - 110 to 5, and veto 92 – ARRA Stimulus funds - 77 to 33.
 The next day, June 17th, the Senate followed suit and overrode veto 31, 41-3.
 Twelve days later the Senate overrode veto 92, 36-4."
 They voted to override both vetoes that would have cut South Carolina public library funding.